I Used to Go Here: Plot

 Returning to her former residence, Kate learns that April has dumped Hugo.
 The others suspect that she was cheating with professor Kirkpatrick.
 Kate, Hugo, and two others decide to go to Kirkpatrick's house to try to verify the cheating rumors.
 They walk in on April and Kirkpatrick in bed together.

 After serving the students refreshments, Kirkpatrick tells Kate that he and his wife have an open relationship.
 Kate is disappointed by his actions, though, and further disappointed to learn that he has lied about reading her book.
 She declines the teaching position he offered her.

 Kate and her student friends return to the house.
 When Kate tells Hugo she's been locked out of her B&B, he offers to let her stay in his room, her former room.
-He tells her he admires an essay she wrote when she was a student there, and the two make love.
+He tells her he admires an essay she wrote when she was a student there, and the two have sex.

 As Kate sneaks out of the house the following morning, she bumps into April, who is presumably arriving to see Hugo, and who deduces that Kate has just slept with him.
 Kate apologizes to her for not encouraging her work, and admits that her feelings of failure and jealousy prevented her from being more supportive.
+She heads back to the house she is staying in where she eats breakfast, witnessing a softer side of the host.
+Her housemate Laura also calls and tells her she is in labour.

-On the drive back home, Kate's driver tells her he read and loved her book.
-When he asks her how the experience of being published has been for her, Kate says she thinks she "could have done better".
+On the drive to the airport, Kate's driver tells her he read and loved her book.
+When he asks her how the experience of being published has been for her, Kate says "it could be better".